sethgabrielbrady/CardGameWar/README.md

 # Card Game

-A simple card game: War.
+# The Card Game of War

-03/01/17
+### 03/01/17
+###Seth Brady
 https://github.com/sethgabrielbrady/CardGameWar

-Seth Brady

-Game of War for Front End Class homework.
-The assignment focuses on array, objects, loops, modules, and constructors.
+Game of War written in Javascript for the front end class.
+The assignment focuses on arrays, objects, loops, modules, and constructors.